Overall Responsibilities

 - Visit the Speaker Ready Room onsite to be sure your presentation is running correctly.

-- Virtual presentations are not available for ATS 2023.
-If you are not able to attend the conference and present in-person, please contact your session chair.
+- If you are not able to attend the conference and present in-person, please contact your session chair.

 Managing Conflicts of Interest